 “Return of the Eats” Food Network – Alton Brown at DragonCon 2017 announced his “Good Eats” show is back after seven years in 2018 under a new name.
 No word about whether this is actually happening or not but I’ll leave it here until I can figure out what’s holding it up.

-‘Scream” MTV – The first two seasons were shot in Louisiana.
+“Scream” MTV – The first two seasons were shot in Louisiana.
 The third season has moved to Atlanta with a new cast and new show runner.
 Not sure when it’s going to air in 2018.
-An MTV spokeswoman in June said she had no new information but it will air at some point.
+An MTV spokeswoman in June, 2018 said she had no new information but it will air at some point.
+I am wondering if it will ever air at this point.

 UPCOMING TV/STREAMING MOVIES or MINISERIES